madroxdupe42/peacefulscience.org/content/prints/ets-mccall-mte.md

 ---
 title: 'On Mere Theistic Evolution'
-description: '"So far as I can see, we are not in a position to conclude that MTE has been weighed in the balances and found wanting."'
+description: So far as I can see, we are not in a position to conclude that MTE has been weighed in the balances and found wanting.
 sameas:
 - https://doi.org/10.5840/pc20202212
 - https://www.pdcnet.org/pc/content/pc_2020_0022_0001_0007_0040